zhangysh1995/zhangysh1995.github.io/_posts/2020-01-10-postgres-view-privilege.md

+---
+layout: posts
-## Introduction to view privilege in PostgreSQL
+title: Introduction to view privilege in PostgreSQL
+categories: database postgresql notes
+---

 Suppose you create a table using `CREATE TABLE phone_data (person text, phone text, private boolean);`, that is: